-When variability across trials or cycles is studied separately from variation across time and movement condition, a broad set of studies has found patterns of co-variation that are roughly orthogonal to the patterns predicted from the forward model.
-To explain this without going into technical details, we use a kinematic variant of the degree of freedom problem in Figure 10.
-In this simplified picture, think of neural timer signals as being about the hand's trajectory in two-dimensional space.
-The degree of freedom problem is about how to distribute these timing signals to the three joint angles of this kinematically redundant arm.
-At any moment in time, there is a manifold of possible joint configurations that may realize the current hand position in space.
-The figure illustrates such uncontrolled manifolds (UCM) (Schöner, 1995) for different positions of the hand in space.
-As the hand moves through space, these manifolds shift in joint space.
-The direction of this shift in joint space is what classical synergies describe, the co-variation of joint angles as the hand moves.
-Variance at the timing level would shift the manifolds along that general direction and thus predict co-variation consistent with the classical synergies.
-Co-variation among joint angles that shifts joint configurations within or along the manifolds would, by contrast, keep the hand's trajectory in space unaffected.
-This form of co-variation is not predicted by the forward model.
+When variability across trials or cycles is studied separately from variation across time and movement conditions, a broad set of studies has found patterns of covariation that are roughly orthogonal to the patterns predicted from the forward model.
+To explain this without going into technical details, we use a kinematic variant of the degree of freedom problem in Fig. 10.
+In this simplified picture, think of neural timer signals as being about the hand's trajectory in 2D space.
+The degree of freedom problem is about how to distribute these timing

-Figure 10: Right: A planar arm with three joint can realize the same hand position in space with a continuum of joint configurations, of which two are shown.
-Left: In the three-dimensional joint space, the black lines are the manifolds on which the hand-position remains invariant.
+FIG. 10 Right: A planar arm with three joints can realize the same hand position in space with a continuum of joint configurations, of which two are shown.
+Left: In the three-dimensional joint space, the black lines are the manifolds on which the hand position remains invariant.
 Three different manifolds are shown for three different positions of the hand in space.
-Joint angle co-variation orthogonal to the manifolds correspond are predicted from classical synergies.
-Joint-angle co-variation along the manifolds is predicted from the concept of the uncontrolled manifold (UCM).
+Joint angle covariation orthogonal to the manifolds is predicted from classical synergies.
+Joint-angle covariation along the manifolds is predicted from the concept of the uncontrolled manifold (UCM).